w3f/Grants-Program/applications/privacy-enhancement-polkadot-extension.md

 ## Development Status :open_book:

-Feasibility for development environment and an example for hiding the addresses in gui using an existing button: https://imgur.com/a/qsfhD0z
+Feasibility for development environment and an example for hiding the addresses in gui using an existing button: https://imgur.com/a/qsfhD0z.
+GUI mock-ups are added in milestones

 The GUI modifications are done to generate GUI wireframes.
 The screenshots of those wireframes are added in each specification in milestones.
-The new features rely heavily on privacy concept, which kept as simple as possible, so that the user only have to set a privacy level to change the visibility of accounts and addresses in GUI and also the accounts in network.
+The new features rely heavily on privacy concept, which kept as simple as possible, so that the user only have to set a privacy level to change the visibility of accounts in GUI and in network.
 If this solution is not sufficient, privacy level can be splittet into two different privacy levels; the GUI privacy and network privacy.
 This can be decided by grant committee and the concept will be adjusted without changes in "estimated duration" and FTE.

 ## Development Roadmap :nut_and_bolt: